leangjia/blender_docs/manual/modeling/modifiers/generate/decimate.rst

 Angle Limit
    Dissolve geometry which form angles (between surfaces) higher than this setting.

-All Boundaries
-   When enabled, all vertices along the boundaries of faces are dissolved.
-   This can give nicer results when using a high *Angle Limit*.

 Delimit
    Prevent dissolving geometry in certain places.